tippingpointuk/climatereparations/index.md

 header:
   full: true
   image:
-    link: ""
+    link: ''
     location: left
   text: |-
     #### Countdown to march: {% include counter.html %}

     # Climate Reparations Bloc

     Our economic, political and social infrastructures are failing to protect life, and need repairing.
 At the COP26 Coalition’s 6 November 2021 Global Day of Climate Justice London rally, we’ll be standing with organisers from London Renters Union, No More Exclusions, Revoke and others to co-lead a reparations bloc demanding systems change.
+Gathering from 11am at the Bank of England.
   buttons:
   - text: Join
     target: "#join"